🎁 Free Shipping for all Mainland UK orders of 3kg and above.

 HMF or Hydroxymethylfurfural is a compound which occurs when sugars are heated or dried.
 The european codex alimetarius standard requires HMF levels in honey to be less than 40mg/kg to prove that honey has not been heated.
 80mg/kg for tropical honeys.
 Above that it i consigned to being "bakers honey" HMF levels can rise easily in even ambient storage conditions of 18-20 degrees centigrade and at 30 degrees centigrade even while the honey is still raw, (42 degrees to alter that status and diminish enzyme activity) HFM levels can rise to hundreds of times the legal limit.

 There is another really insidious side to this.
 If a honey, because of its HMF level, gets designated a "bakers honey" or industrial honey, the price of course drops hugely.
 So the net beneficiary of this idiotic and misleading indicator and very low legal level is really the pharmaceutical and cosmetic and other industries which buy up vast quantities of good honey at knock down prices.
-A of big business protection dressed up as consumer safety ?.
+A case of big business protection dressed up as consumer safety ?.

 "We've all had quite enough of experts"